Study Building Archaeology

 BACHELOR'S CERTIFICATE

-For the application for a Master's degree programme at the OTH Regensburg (university of applied sciences) please submit your certificates and diplomas of your home country translated into German or English.
+For the application for this Master's degree programme please submit your certificates and diplomas of your home country translated into German or English.
 The complete Bachelor's certificate with all subjects, the final grade and the grading scale is required.
 You can find detailed information in the admission requirements.

 GERMAN LANGUAGE SKILLS